BubblesToTheLimit/studip-to-filesystem/README.md

 ====================

-Thanks alot to the guy who wrote this tool in the first place! (github.com/flammi) I have no idea about ruby, so my modifications are currently hard-coded, so I'd appreciate help.
+Thanks alot to the guy who wrote this tool in the first place! (github.com/flammi) I have no idea about ruby, so my modifications are currently hard-coded and I'd appreciate your help.
-I just forked and modified it, such that the following features are added:
+I just forked and modified it, such that the following features are now added:
 - being able to download / sign-in to http://e-learning.tu-harburg.de/studip which has different addresses for logging in, also the studip address was hard-coded into the lib-file
 - saving the studip documents under ~/documents

-This tool is able to copy all files of your courses in the elearning plattform "StudIp" to a folder on your local hard drive.
+This tool is able to copy all files of your courses in the e-learning platform "StudIp" to a folder on your local hard drive.
 If the initial copy has finished the tool will fetch the new files and download them.

 On the initial copy the tool will create a folder for each course and save the files there.
 If you doesn't like the